 Dear HDIAC Subscribers,

-Steve Redifer, HDIAC Director, with an update on our recent projects.
+Steve Redifer, HDIAC Director, with another quick update of our activities.

-First, I want to thank you for your continued support to the HDIAC and its mission.
-I am grateful to you, as there is no question that homeland defense and security has to be a team effort.
+First, however, allow me to wish you and yours a happy and healthy holiday season as we reach the end of what has been a most interesting year!
+I also want to thank all of you for your continued support to the HDIAC and its mission.
+I am grateful to all of you, as there is no question that homeland defense and security has to be a team effort.

 Warm regards and Semper Fidelis,